ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 8, 2019

-- Is it possible to break JavaScript code into several lines?
+- Is it possible to break `JavaScript` code into several lines?
   - Yes through utilizing the backslash `\`.
-- Which company developed JavaScript?
+- Which company developed `JavaScript`?
-  - Netscape is the software company who developed JavaScript.
+  - Netscape is the software company who developed `JavaScript`.
-  - Brendan Eich in 1995 was the one who spearheaded the language.
+  - Brendan Eich in 1995 was the 1 who spearheaded the language.
 - Differences between undeclared and undefined variables?
   - Undeclared variables are variables that don't exist yet.
   - Undefined variables are variables that don't have meaning yet.
-- Write the code for adding new elements dynamically in JavaScript?
+- Write the code for adding new elements dynamically in `JavaScript`?
   - Inside the `.html` file, put a `<script src="/index.js" type="text/javascript" charset="UTF-8">` with the code within.
   - `src` takes the source code and redistributes it into the `.html`.
   - Old browsers take in the type of `text/javascript` while newer ones also take in both the previous and `application/javascript`.